Home

 #set 5 fold cross validation

-For faster computation, we’ll use parallel computation backend.
-Make sure your machine / laptop doesn’t have many programs running at backend.
+For faster computation, we'll use parallel computation backend.
+Make sure your machine / laptop doesn't have many programs running in the background.

 #set parallel backend (Windows)